cybernetics/jk-db/README.md

 	db-url=jdbc:mysql://localhost:3306/app
 	db-user=root
 	db-password=123456
+	# The below used to for JPA entities packages for auto. scanning of entities
+	# db-entities-packages=com.jk

 __Note:  the above config file is optional and also the above configurations are already the defaults, so no need to set it up. :)__
 Thats it , now you can start us the API , have a look at the example sections for more details on the API